Why are we doing this?

 We know that thousands of volunteers are already giving their time to volunteer in their local hospital, helping to transform the lives of patients and their carers.
 When they do, anecdotal evidence suggests this is both beneficial for the patient and the volunteer.

-- asking nurses what jobs they wish they had time to do that volunteers could help with (usually things like holding a patient’s hand to reassure them before surgery)
+- Asking nurses what jobs they wish they had time to do that volunteers could help with (usually things like holding a patient’s hand to reassure them before surgery)

-- training volunteers in specialist skills (like reminiscence games for patients on dementia wards)
+- Training volunteers in specialist skills (like reminiscence games for patients on dementia wards)

-- developing hospital-to-home services to support patients to settle in successfully at home
+- Developing hospital-to-home services to support patients to settle in successfully at home

 We think that social action can play a significant role in improving the experience that patients and their friends and families have within hospitals, and potentially patients’ outcomes.
+Helping in Hospitals worked with ten hospital trusts to help them build significant impact volunteering programmes.
+This included increasing both the scale and scope of volunteering in hospitals.
+These impact volunteering roles are ones that have a direct and measurable impact on patients, and which also get the most out of volunteers.

 - Barts Health NHS Trust